fredrikbaberg/hassio-addons/octoprint-extended/README.md

-# OctoPrint add-on for Home Assistant
+# Extended OctoPrint add-on for Home Assistant

-**Work in progress, not ready to be used**
+**Work in progress, not tested**

 ## About

 This Addon-on allows you to run [OctoPrint](https://octoprint.org) on a device running [Home Assistant](https://home-assistant.io/).

-It contains extended features.
+It contains extended features such as camera (mjpg-streamer and gphoto2), Klipper, build tools.
 If you only need a base OctoPrint install, see octoprint-base.

 ## Installation